seejanerun/Partners-MLOps-Workshop/README.md

 ### Lab 1.3 - Add Data Source

 We will now add a data connection defined by the admin of our project to later query in data.
-To do so - navigate to the Data tab of your projects
+To do so - navigate to the Data tab of your projects.
+If you're taken to the Domino Datasets view, please click on the Data Sources view instead.

 <!-- ![image](readme_images/AddDataSource.png) -->